top of page

 About next event

 We are now opening a separate dedicated WhatsApp chat for those who'd like to join us in reading classical philosophical texts at a slow pace, allowing us to understand and digest those important texts.
 Members will be asked to read a couple of pages every week and discuss them via messages on WhatsApp.
 All members have free access to this chat.
-In May we start with Plato's Symposium.
+Last year we discussed Plato's Symposium and now we focus Marcus Aurelius and Meditations..

 WHAT DID THE PARTICIPANTS GET OUT OF OUR EVENTS?